The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Introduction

 \section{Introduction}

 Galaxy clusters, the most massive collapsed dark matter halos in the Universe, are positioned at the nodes of the cosmic web.
 Galaxy clusters comprise $T>10^7$~K hot baryonic gas as one sixth of their total mass and the remaining dark matter.
-While the gravitational potential is governed by the dark matter, baryonic physics determines the hot gas properties.
-The cluster outskirts, here defined as the regions beyond $r_\mathrm{500c}$\footnote{ Throughout this paper, we use spherical overdensity to define the mass and radius of a halo.
-For example, $r_\mathrm{500c}$ is the radius where the enclosed density is 500 times of critical density $\rho_\mathrm{c}$; $M_\mathrm{200m}$ is the total mass enclosed by $r_\mathrm{200m}$, where the enclosed density is 200 times of the mean matter density $\rho_\mathrm{m}$.}, are of particular interest as they hold critical information about both the distribution of dark matter and the thermodynamic state of the gas.
+While the gravitational potential is governed by dark matter, baryonic physics determines the properties of the hot gas.
+The cluster outskirts, here defined as the regions beyond $r_\mathrm{500c}$\footnote{Throughout this paper, we use spherical overdensity to define halos' mass and radius.
+For example, $r_\mathrm{500c}$ is the radius where the enclosed density is 500 times the critical density $\rho_\mathrm{c}$; and $M_\mathrm{200m}$ is the total mass enclosed by $r_\mathrm{200m}$, where the enclosed density is 200 times the mean matter density $\rho_\mathrm{m}$.}, are of particular interest as they hold critical information about both the distribution of dark matter and the thermodynamic state of the gas.